Sceptre/sceptre-cdk-handler/README.md

     # https://github.com/aws-samples/cdk-bootstrapless-synthesizer/blob/main/API.md
     bootstrapless_config:
         # You can use !stack_attr to reference other stack attributes that happen
         # to be set with resolvers to chain the resolver value.
+It makes sense to use the
+        # same bucket as Sceptre uses for its template uploads for your file assets.
         file_asset_bucket_name: !stack_attr template_bucket_name
+        # It can be useful to apply the same prefix as your template_key_prefix to ensure your
+        # assets are namespaced similarly to the rest of Sceptre's uploaded artifacts.
         file_asset_prefix: {{template_key_prefix}}/cdk-assets
+        # You can use !stack_output (and other resolvers) in all of these configurations, which is
+        # especially helpful when "wiring together" this stack with other stacks deployed in your
+        # environment.
         image_asset_repository_name: !stack_output ecr.yaml::RepoName
-    # You can explicitly define your stack name
+    # You can explicitly define your stack name, or use the default class name "CdkStack"
     class_name: MyLambdaStack

 # Parameters are DEPLOY-TIME values passed to the CloudFormation template.
 Your CDK stack construct